From the court transactions to financial ones

-Occasionally it’s a good idea to step back from your environment and look at different arenas which might have parallel, applicable lessons.
-It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved clearer in your brain.
+Occasionally it’s a good idea to step back from your environment and look at different areas that might have parallel lessons.
+These similarities help to make people understanding where their can be improved.

 So, for today’s article, we’re going to borrow some lessons from the great tennis legend, Roger Federer.
-In his quest towards mastering the skill of tennis, he had to overcome many different mental obstacles.
+Federer has overcome many challenging mental obstacles whilst mastering the skill of tennis.

-Early on his career, Roger mentioned that there were days he just couldn’t get himself up and going towards his goals.
-But rather than beat himself up for it, he accepted that every day can’t be expected to be a burst of energy and motivation.
+Early on his career, Federer mentioned that there were days he couldn’t get himself up and moving towards his goals.
+He would beat himself up for it.
+Also, he accepted that every day could not be a burst of energy and motivation.

-Developing your trading skills will take time and the learning curve is long.
-It’s ok to feel a little bit defeated after a loss or less energetic after a sleepless night.
+This happens in trading too.
+Developing your trading skills will take time – the learning curve is long.
+It is okay to feel defeated after a loss or less energetic after a sleepless night.
 Ups and downs are a natural process of learning, improving, and mastering any subject or skill.